 IG: “The wage cap is already in place (wages can only go up in line with commercials).
 We are okay because our commercials are increasing and can cover wage rises.”

 Q7 – What is your role, and that of Stan Kroenke and Dick Law?

 IG: “I’ve been asked this question rather less politely!
 I am responsible for everything off-field, including developing revenue streams, the reputation of the club, supporting the manager however he needs it.
 SK as an owner is mindful of not treating the club as an extension of his ego, is respectful of tradition.
 Some of our commercial successes have been as a result of SK’s vision.
 Dick Law has decades of experience in professional football.
 He speaks five languages and continually flies round the world negotiating deals.
 The division of responsibilities is very clear: AW is in charge of everything on the field, but we help with analysis of what he needs.”

 Everything you would expect him to say, plus Stan is apparently helping us win commercial deals!
 Is he?
 What exactly is he doing then?

 Q8 – Some fans turned against you and AW mid-season; how does that affect you?

 You have to ask if this question is for real.
-Darren next to me nearly fell of his chair, and the explosion of air from Pedro behind nearly blew me onto the stage.
+Darren next to me almost fell off his chair, and the explosion of air from Pedro behind nearly blew me onto the stage.

 IG: “We all give everything we have to put this club at the top of world football.
 All our time and energy goes into it.
 We all get frustrated with losses, and angry – particularly matches like Bradford and Blackburn.
 We are building a football club to compete at the top of the game.”